Skip to content

 Exhibition information

-I am inspired by various ways of drawing and enjoy mark making.
+I am inspired by mark making and landscape.

-I work with ink, charcoal, pastel, paint, print, collage, words, textiles, and more recently have had experience of creating surfaces on Raku fired pottery.
-I have found the opportunity of making botanical print patterns and surfaces using natural pigments and dye has been useful to extending my interest in print and textiles.
+I work with ink, charcoal, pastel, paint, print, collage, words, textiles.
+More recently I have had experience of creating surfaces on Raku fired pottery and have found the opportunity of making botanical print patterns and surfaces using natural pigments and dye useful to extending my interest in print and textiles.
 I also make felt.

 Artist information